 Why Automated Fraud Detection Is Non-Negotiable for Private Servicers

 Manual review cannot scale.
-With private lending AUM at $2 trillion and top-100 lender volume up 25.3% in 2024, loan volumes are outpacing the human capacity to screen them.
+Loan volumes in private lending consistently outpace the human capacity to screen them — and the gap widens with every new origination cycle.
 Automated tools are the only mechanism that keeps detection rates proportional to deal flow.

 1. Identity Verification (KYC) Platforms